 We’re taking action to keep children out of the hospital

-- Hurley Children’s Clinic at Mott Children’s Health Center: Over 11,000 children visit our Hurley Children’s Clinic annually, which directly supports our Children’s Hospital goal of keeping the communities we serve healthy and out of the hospital.
+- Hurley Children’s Clinic at the Flint Farmers’ Market: Over 11,000 children visit Hurley Children’s Clinic annually, which directly supports our Children’s Hospital goal of keeping the communities we serve healthy and out of the hospital.
 Playing a critical role in our community, Hurley Children’s Clinic is committed to providing state-of-the art medical services to sick and injured children.

 - Child Abuse Prevention: Child abuse and neglect are serious problems in our community and we are committed to stopping these potentially fatal events.
 The most important action is to identify these cases and intervene as quickly as possible so that the abusive cycle can be stopped.
 Our Children’s Hospital has on staff one of only six board certified child abuse specialists in Michigan.

 - Injury Prevention: To get life-saving information out into the community, our Injury Prevention team members are constantly reaching out to the people of Flint and beyond, teaching them how they can prevent injuries.
 Partnering with schools, police and fire departments, community groups, car dealerships, and countless local businesses, our Injury Prevention Programs are making great strides at promoting safe habits and keeping our community’s children healthy.

 - Hurley Center for Health Outcomes: Childhood obesity is far too prevalent in Flint and we are committed to changing that.
 Our Hurley Center for Health Outcomes is committed to helping people control diabetes, lose weight, eat healthier, exercise, and live healthier lifestyles.
 We talk to children and their families about their health and conduct screenings which can identify potential problems or conditions.